 Field Properties State Select whether to enable or disable all the selected rules.
 This changes their state.
 Severity & Action Specify the incident severity and action plan to apply to all of the selected rules.
-If you are using Risk-Adaptive Protection to determine actions according to the source's risk level, select an action plan for each one of the risk levels (1-5).
-When the rule is triggered, the action plan that will be executed will be the one that was defined for the risk level of the user as determined by Forcepoint Behavioral Analytics.
-Click the Add button to create a new action plan and add it to all risk level action plan lists.
+If you are using Risk-Adaptive Protection to determine actions according to the source's risk level, select an action plan for each one of the risk levels (1-5), and a User-Risk Impact value.
+Click Add to create a new action plan and add it to all risk level action plan lists.
 You can then select the new action plan for each risk level.
-See Custom Policy Wizard - Severity and Action , page 151, for more details.
+See Custom Policy Wizard - Severity and Action , page 153, for more details.
 Source Select the sources of data to analyze.
 These sources are applied to all of the selected rules.
-See Custom Policy Wizard - Source , page 154, for more details.
+See Custom Policy Wizard - Source , page 156, for more details.
 Any changes made here override all other configurations of source in the rule.
 Destination Select the data destinations to analyze.
 These destinations are applied to all of the selected rules.
-See Custom Policy Wizard - Destination , page 154, for more details.
+See Custom Policy Wizard - Destination , page 157, for more details.
 Any changes made here override all other configurations of destination in the rule.